skrub-data/skrub/doc/skrub_pipeline_validation.rst

 8         0.233172  4.734989
 9         0.168444  7.780156

-Rather than fitting a parameter search to find the best combination, it is also possible to obtain an iterator over different parameter combinations, to inspect their outputs or to have manual control over the model selection, using :meth:`.skb.iter_pipelines_grid() <Expr.skb.iter_pipelines_grid>` or
+Rather than fitting a randomized or grid search to find the best combination, it is also possible to obtain an iterator over different parameter combinations, to inspect their outputs or to have manual control over the model selection, using :meth:`.skb.iter_pipelines_grid() <Expr.skb.iter_pipelines_grid>` or